route1337/ansible-role-linuxusers/README.md

 The following variables are optional:

 1. `linux_users.root_key` - The SSH key(s) used by root.
 If left undefined then root's authorized_keys file is deleted
-2. `linux_base.users` - User objects with the following variables.
+2. `linux_users.users` - User objects with the following variables.
 If left undefined then users are not managed
     ```
     users:
       - username: pgibbons